-Issue #002, Winter, 2019 ISSN: 2581- 9410
+Issue #002, Winter, 2019 ISSN: 2581- 94101 Introduction

 Indian textiles have been appreciated the world over since antiquity and it is to the credit of traditional artisans that hand skills have survived and evolved across time.
 The ornamentation of these textiles communicates the story of our indigenous design aesthetic and culture.
 Each region in India offered its own unique skills, distinctive range of textiles that use diverse materials and methods. (fig 1)

 I was first exposed to handmade textiles as a student at the National Institute of Design (NID), Ahmedabad, in the mid-1970s. (fig 2)